NickBot-dev/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Setup Remote Desktop for non-administrative users on Client-1 VM.
+Login to the Client-1 VM as mydomain.com\jane_admin.
+Open system properties, click “Remote Desktop”.
+Allow “domain users” access to remote desktop.
+You can now log into Client-1 VM as a non-administrative user.
+At a real job, you’d want to do this by creating a Group Policy that allows you to change many systems at once.

 </p>
 <br />